Last updated on 11th September 2023

 And Project.co for project-specific communication:

-In fact, according to our 2020 Communication survey, 47% of people find it difficult to get an exact overview of where their projects are up to, but this drops to 29% when using an online project management system.
+In fact, according to our 2023 Communication survey, 57% of people say they find it easy to get an exact view of where projects are up to – this rises to 82% among people who use a project management tool to communicate with both clients and co-workers.

 It’s important to shop around for the perfect project management tool for you.
-This list of the 13 best project management software tools for 2021 might help.
+This list of the best project management software tools might help.

-And, if you feel like taking a test-drive of a project management tool that was built specifically for video production, check out our free trial.
+And, if you feel like taking a test-drive of a project management tool that was built specifically for video production, check us out!

 4. Get your team together